 14. In-Lawfully Yours (2016)

 Perhaps one of the aptest titles for a movie, ‘In-Lawfully Yours’ begins with a divorced girl Jesse who is also troubled by the death of her father-in-law.
 As she goes to the small town where her mother-in-law currently lives all by herself, from New York, she finds people very unwelcoming and brewing dissent against her arrival, perhaps also due to the fact that she is now a divorced single woman.
 While she’s in the town, she also falls for the pastor at the church, who incidentally is also her brother-in-law.
 Knowing of the relationship, Jesse’s ex-husband tries to come closer to her back again, much to Jesse’s surprise.
-Jesse then turns to her faith and seeks answers to her rightful belongingness and where her allegiance lies.
+She then turns to her faith and seeks answers to her rightful belongingness and where her allegiance lies.

 Read More: Best Feel Good Shows on Netflix